binary-manu/arch-ansible/README.md

 pkgproxy.
 The example above assumes that Arch is running inside a VM, while pkgproxy is running on the host, on port 8080.

+## Manual partitioning

+By disabling the `partitioning` tag, one can take control of the partitioning steps performed by the `bootstrap` phase.
+This is useful
+when:
+* machine-specific configuration of disks is required, for example to preserve installed systems;
+* these operations are going to be performed one-shot, so the time spent writing a new partitioning flow cannot be justified.

+The user will be responsible for:
+* partitioning the drive and formatting partitions;
+* installing a bootloader;
+* installing any extra tool and editing any file required for the system to boot.

+These are the steps that need to be performed:

+1. partition the drives and format the volumes.
+Any tool can be used here, including the Arch installation media or any other live media;
+2. launch the Arch installation media, then mount all the partitions you intend to make part of the system under some mountpoint (typically `/mnt`, altough this is not mandatory);
+3. now you can launch the playbook with the `bootstrap` tag enabled and the `partitioning` and `reboot` tags disabled.
+You _must_ set the Ansible variable `partitioning_root_mount_point` to the value you chose as the root partition mountpoint; the playbook will proceed and install the base packages and perform basic system configuration;
+4. at this point, the system would not boot since not bootloader is installed; from the Arch media, install you bootloader of choice;
+5. reboot into the newly installed system;
+6. proceed with the rest of the installation by running the playbook without specifying or skipping tags.

 ## Bare metal installation

 _NOTE: unless noted, all commands are intented to be run on the target